RenatoHS/guide_survie_osstidburn/13-les_burns.Rmd

 **FIRE JAM**

-Except for Conclave, there will be no fire jam area during the 2025 edition because we could not get any insurance for that.
-If you wish to create and manage your own fire jam area and you have the necessary insurance, please contact us:

-participation@losstidburn.org
+"Except for during Conclave, there will be no authorized fire jam area.
+You are free to flow without flames anywhere with your friends!"